Eric J. Gouvin

 Dean Mangione serves as the Assistant Dean and Director of Law Admissions.
 She has been with Western New England University School of Law since January 2009 and served as Assistant Director of Law Admissions.
 Dean Mangione works with the Dean and faculty members, including the Admissions Committee, to assist in the development and implementation of the School’s admissions program.

 Director, Graduate Programs in Elder Law and Estate Planning

 Professor from Practice

 LL.M. in Taxation, Boston University School of Law

-Mark Worthington is Professor of Law and Director of the Graduate Program in Elder Law and Estate Planning.
+Mark Worthington is a Professor from Practice and Director of the Graduate Program in Elder Law and Estate Planning.
 He is Certified as an Elder Law Attorney by the National Elder Law Foundation, and served as President of the Massachusetts Chapter of the National Academy of Elder Law Attorneys in 2007.
 Professor Worthington teaches Medicaid Planning and Planning with Grantor Trusts in the Graduate Program.

 Phone: (413) 796-2041